SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Introduction

-The above mentioned datasets are crucial for accelerating research on detecting fake utterances.
-The datasets of ASVspoof~\cite{2021ASVspoof} and ADD 2022~\cite{Yi2022ADD} challenges have especially played a significant role in promoting the development of this research.
+The \blackf{aforementioned datasets} are crucial \blackf{in} accelerating research on detecting fake utterances.
+The datasets of ASVspoof 2021~\cite{2021ASVspoof} and ADD2022~\cite{Yi2022ADD} and ADD 2023~\cite{Yi2023ADD} challenges have especially played a significant role in promoting the development of this research.
 However, the fake utterances in previous datasets are mainly generated by changing timbre, prosody, linguistic content or channel noise of the original utterance.
 They have not covered a fake situation which involves manipulating the acoustic scene of the original audio with the another one.
 An example of scene manipulated audio is shown in Figure~\ref{fig:example} (b).
-The scene ``\textit{Airport}'' is tampered with another scene~``\textit{Public square}''.
+The scene ``\textit{Airport}'' is \blackf{replaced} with another scene~``\textit{Public square}''.
+Such change and replacement may affect the semantics of the utterance, which \textcolor[rgb]{0,0,0}{rely heavily} on context.
 Therefore, this paper is motivated to fill in the gap.

 We report our progress in developing such a scene manipulated corpus involving changing the scene of an audio with another scene using speech enhancement technologies.
-The dataset is named scene manipulation audio detection (SceneFake) dataset.
+The dataset is named \blackf{Scene Fake Audio Detection} (SceneFake) dataset.
 We describe a comparison of several scene manipulation detection methods to discriminate between the genuine and fake speech.
 A preliminary set of benchmark results for detecting fake utterances is presented in this paper.
 Furthermore, we conduct an analysis of fake attacks with various speech enhancement technologies on our designed SceneFake dataset.

 The main contributions of this paper are as follows.
-To the best of our knowledge, this is the first attempt to pose such an audio fake attack using speech enhancement technologies and design a scene manipulated audio dataset for fake audio detection.
+To the best of our knowledge, this is the first attempt to \blackf{shed light on} such an audio fake attack using speech enhancement technologies and design a scene manipulated audio dataset for fake audio detection.
 The SceneFake dataset provides the speech enhancement technology information of the fake utterances.
 In addition, the dataset includes seen and unseen test sets.
-Researchers can evaluate the performance and generalization of a fake detection model.
-The SceneFake dataset will be publicly available soon~\footnote{If you want to obtain the dataset for non-commercial use before the manuscript is accepted, please contact the authors via the email address given in this manuscript.}.
+Researchers can evaluate the performance and generalization of a fake detection model. \blackf{The SceneFake dataset is publicly available}.

 The rest of this paper is organized as follows.
 Section 2 introduces the related work.
 Section 3 describes the design policy of the dataset.
 Evaluation metric is introduced in Section 4.
 Section 5 presents experiments and baselines.
 Section 6 discusses the results and future work.
 This paper is concluded in Section 7.